Current Graduate Students Past Grad Students

 Nikki Moore is currently a Ph.D. student in the Department of Art History at Rice University.
 After completing her S.M.Arch.S at the Massachusetts Institute of Technology, (MIT) in 2005, Nikki continued her graduate studies at the European Graduate School (EGS), working with Avital Ronell toward a dissertation on mit-sein as conceived by Martin Heidegger and troubled by Jacques Derrida.
 Student teaching for Slavoj Žižek brought her to question the ideologies of nature and sustainability.
 Her current research in agrilogistics, as described by Timothy Morton, focuses on the industrialization of food-based commodities and concurrent development practices in modern Latin America, focusing on their symbiotic relationship to art and architectural practices.
 Her work has been published in Europe, Brazil and the United States.

-Adrienne Rooney studies twentieth-century art and visual culture in the United States and Caribbean, with a focus on performance, narrative traditions, and cultural memory.
+Adrienne Rooney studies twentieth-century art and visual culture in the Caribbean and United States, with a focus on performance, narrative traditions, and cultural memory.
 She received her B.A. in art history from Barnard College / Columbia University (2012) and worked as a curatorial assistant at the Whitney Museum of American Art (2012–2015).
 She has conducted research for and programmed at Danspace Project (2012 and 2016) and published writing in Texte zur Kunst.
 Her work has been supported by the Deutsche Akademische Austauschdienst (DAAD, 2015–2016) and the Wagoner Foreign Study Scholarship (2017).

 My work currently analyzes fifteenth-century Northern European painting and illuminated manuscripts, and specifically examines representations of Hell, devils and demons.
 I received my M.A. from American University in Washington, D.C. where I focused on Quattrocento cassoni panels and American women printmakers at the turn of the twentieth-century.